Studio404-OpenSources/scan-directories/README.md

 # Introduction
-If you are not a server administrator, someone somehow uploads files on your server and you can not control that, the programm "Scan Directories" is for you !
+ If you are not a system administrator and someone somehow uploads files on your server and you can’t control that, the programm "Scan Directories" is for you !
 It will notify any uploads you via email.

 # Installation
 ```php